About me

 Kirillova case

-By judgment of 19 September 2016, the Court found a violation of the applicant’s right to peaceful enjoyment of possessions on account of the authorities having reclaimed her flat.
+By judgment of 19 September 2016, the Court found a violation of the applicant’s right to peaceful enjoyment of possessions as a result of the authorities’ taking of her flat.
 Following proceedings before the Court, the flat was returned to the applicant.

 Applicant’s written observations